 Financial professionals can evaluate funds with Target Date ProView.
-Reach out to your American Funds representative for assistance running these reports.
+Reach out to your Capital Group representative for assistance running these reports.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.

 Although the target date portfolios are managed for investors on a projected retirement date time frame, the allocation strategy does not guarantee that investors' retirement goals will be met.

 Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
 This information is intended to highlight issues and should not be considered advice, an endorsement or a recommendation.

 All Capital Group trademarks mentioned are owned by The Capital Group Companies, Inc., an affiliated company or fund.
 All other company and product names mentioned are the property of their respective companies.